Waste isn't waste until you waste it!

 Drawdown: Practical Ideas to Reduce Your Carbon Footprint & Save Thousands of Dollars

 For residents, the biggest benefit to composting is that it helps them monitor and then reduce their food waste with losses estimated at between $1,350 & $2,275 per household each year*.

-We GUARANTEE municipalities that their investment in the compost bins from their tipping fee budget will be returned in reduced tipping fees in one-year or we'll refund the difference.
+The expected savings for the $16 municipal investment per bin is $175.00 in tipping fees over ten years. (.25 ton x $70 tipping fee x 10 years).
+We GUARANTEE municipalities that their investment in the compost bins from their tipping fee budget will be returned in reduced tipping fees in one year.
 10-year compost bin warranty.

 Backyard Composting Workshop

 Learn how to compost and how to implement the Backyard Composting Program in your Town or Community!
 (PPT slides)

 Our compost guide is short, but sweet.
 It provides the basic information needed to start backyard composting.
 You can also download flyers, sign-up forms, past stories and other materials to help you get started (ZIP file-25MB).